BarthV/sensu-influxdb-extension/README.md

 # Usage
 The configuration options are pretty straight forward.

 Metrics are inserted into the database using the check's key name as _measurement_ name.
-So if you're using the `sensu-plugins-load-checks` community plugin, the outpout will be :
+So if you're using the `sensu-plugins-load-checks` community plugin, the output will be :
 ```
 my-host-01.load_avg.one 0.02 1444824197
 my-host-01.load_avg.five 0.04 1444824197